PAS Hall of Fame Nomination Process

 Nominees must have demonstrated the highest ideals and professional integrity to their profession.
 They must have brought about significant events, substantive improvements in the world of percussion, or contributed to the betterment of the profession through exemplary services or acts.

 A nominee must have a record of sustained (though not necessarily continuous) contributions to the field and be supportive of the philosophy and objectives of the Percussive Arts Society.
+Performing groups who have demonstrated the highest ideals and professional integrity to their profession may be considered for nomination.
 Posthumous nominees may be included.

 Those who submit nominations must provide the following biographical data: date of birth; current address of the nominee or, if deceased, name and address of a surviving family member; a brief description of the nominee’s achievement(s) which qualify the nominee for entry to the PAS Hall of Fame; and a curriculum vitae or career history or the candidate will not be considered.
 Three letters of nomination for a Hall of Fame nominee will be selected by the PAS Executive Director and forwarded to the Nominating Committee.

-The Hall of Fame Nominating Committee consists of the Past Presidents with the Immediate Past President serving as chair.
-The function of the Nominating Committee shall be to evaluate the nominees in accordance with the Criteria for Selection and forward a slate of only the most deserving candidates to the Board of Directors for final selection.
+The Hall of Fame Nominating Committee consists of the Past Presidents with their elected representative serving as chair.
+The function of the Nominating Committee shall be to evaluate the nominees in accordance with the Criteria for Selection and forward a slate of only the most deserving candidates to the Board of Advisors for final selection.

-Final selection of the inductees will be made by the Board of Directors based on the documentation provided by the nominator and in accordance with the Criteria for Election.
+Final selection of the inductees will be made by the Board of Advisors based on the documentation provided by the nominator and in accordance with the Criteria for Election.
 Candidates receiving a majority of votes will be inducted into the Hall of Fame.
-Those elected, living or deceased, are honored at the annual PASIC Hall of Fame Banquet.
+Those elected, living or deceased, are honored at the annual PASIC President's Reception and formally inducted in front of the PAS Membership, prior to the Thursday evening concert.

 Nominations must include the name and address of the nominator and be sent to the Executive Director, Hall of Fame, PAS, 110 W. Washington Street, Suite A, Indianapolis, IN 46204.
 The deadline for nominations is September 30 of each year.